Highlights

 22 Apr 2025

-Many people in Asia can expect to live longer, but will they do so in good health?
-With over a third of the region’s population expected to be 60 years or older by 2050, there’s an increasing urgency to understand the complex factors that shape healthy ageing.
+As life expectancy rises across Asia, a key question remains: will people age in good health?
+With over a third of the region’s population projected to be 60 years or older by 2050, understanding the factors that shape healthy ageing is increasingly urgent.

 A key player might be our gut microbiomes.
-As we age, those tiny communities of bacterial and fungal species can shift in surprisingly consistent patterns linked to age-related diseases and frailty.
-However, to date, most studies in this area have captured a relatively low-resolution view of these connections, notes Aarthi Ravikrishnan, a Scientist at the A*STAR Genome Institute of Singapore (A*STAR GIS).
+As we age, these microbial communities shift in ways linked to frailty and disease.
+Yet most studies so far offer only a low-resolution view of these connections, noted Aarthi Ravikrishnan, a Senior Scientist at the A*STAR Genome Institute of Singapore (A*STAR GIS).

-“Older genomic methods, such as 16s rRNA sequencing, only detect microbes that match specific genes,” Ravikrishnan explained.
+“Older genomic methods, such as 1Gs rRNA sequencing, only detect microbes that match specific genes,” Ravikrishnan said.
 “It’s like assessing the variety of mixed Lego bricks by focusing on the most common colours.”

-“Shotgun metagenomics is a powerful tool for studying the full diversity of complex microbial communities in detail,” added Indrik Wijaya, an A*STAR GIS Bioinformatics Specialist.
+“Shotgun metagenomics is a powerful tool for studying the full diversity of complex microbial communities in detail,” added Indrik Wijaya, a former A*STAR GIS Bioinformatics Specialist.

-Yet these studies have been limited by small cohort sizes, making it difficult to account for confounding factors like diet, medication and lifestyle.
-To get a clearer view, Ravikrishnan and Wijaya worked with colleagues from A*STAR GIS including Niranjan Nagarajan, Associate Director and Senior Director; the A*STAR Singapore Immunology Network (A*STAR SIgN); the A*STAR Institute for Human Development and Potential (A*STAR IHDP); and the Yong Loo Lin School of Medicine, National University of Singapore, to apply shotgun metagenomics on a large cohort from SG90: a decades-long population study of community-dwelling elderly persons in Singapore.
+Still, many studies remain constrained by small cohort sizes, making it difficult to account for confounding factors such as diet, medication and lifestyle.
+To get a clearer view, Ravikrishnan and Wijaya worked with colleagues at A*STAR GIS including Niranjan Nagarajan, Associate Director and Senior Group Leader; the A*STAR Singapore Immunology Network (A*STAR SIgN); A*STAR Institute for Human Development and Potential (A*STAR IHDP); and Yong Loo Lin School of Medicine, National University of Singapore.
+They applied shotgun metagenomics on a large cohort from SG50: a decades-long population study of community-dwelling elderly persons in Singapore.

-With metagenomic data on the microbiomes of over 200 SG90 participants, the team integrated data from younger Singaporean and Asian cohorts into statistical models, looking for age-related patterns.
+With metagenomic profiles from over 200 SG50 participants, the team integrated data from younger Singaporean and Asian cohorts into statistical models, looking for age-related patterns.

-Moving forward, the team plans to isolate and characterise key microbial strains linked with healthy ageing from their study, as well as assess their effectiveness as supplements for reducing frailty.
+Moving forward, the team plans to isolate and characterise key microbial strains linked with healthy ageing, and assess their effectiveness as supplements to reduce frailty.
 “We believe these experiments will provide critical insights and facilitate the translation of our findings into practical applications for improving healthy ageing,” they concluded.

 The A*STAR-affiliated researchers contributing to this research are from the A*STAR Genome Institute of Singapore (A*STAR GIS), A*STAR Singapore Immunology Network (A*STAR SIgN) and A*STAR Institute for Human Development and Potential (A*STAR IHDP).